Fuzzy Difference-in-Discontinuities: Identification Theory and Application to the Affordable Care Act: Theory: Identifying and Estimating a Policy Effect in the Presence of Confounding Policies

 Note that the proof of Theorem 1 consists of two steps: first, Assumptions 1 to 4 lead to the difference-in-discontinuity expression in equation (\ref{idenfuzzdiff-disc}); then, when Assumption 5 is applied, all the terms other than $ATE_O(t)$ are cancelled out.

 Theorem 1 provides conditions allowing us to identify the causal effect of the treatment of interest.
 Assumption 5, while being strong, is a testable assumption: the three terms to which Assumption 5 imposes a strict equality represent the discontinuities in program participation at the threshold.
-Theorem 1 can be viewed as a negative result because it shows that the naive extension of the \cite{grembifiscal} difference-in-discontinuities estimator to the fuzzy case identifies the treatment of interest only under very restrictive assumptions.
+Theorem 1 can be viewed as a negative result because it shows that the simple extension of the \cite{grembifiscal} difference-in-discontinuities estimand to the fuzzy case identifies the treatment of interest only under very restrictive assumptions.

 In empirical applications, Assumptions 1 to 4 (i) and (ii) can be easily satisfied.
-As previously mentioned, these assumptions are similar to those used in a standard regression discontinuity design.
+As previously mentioned, these assumptions are similar to those used in a standard RD design.
 However, the Assumption 5 double equality is a strong assumption.
-The following assumption relaxes it, and imposes a sort of dominance of the treatment of interest over the confounding treatment.
+The following assumption relaxes it, and imposes a sort of inclusion of the confounding treatment in the treatment of interest.

 \textbf{Assumption 4'.} (i) The limits $O^+=\lim_{x\rightarrow t^+}E[O_{ic}|X_{ic}=x]$, $O^-=\lim_{x\rightarrow t^-}E[O_{ic}|X_{ic}=x]$, $M^+=\lim_{x\rightarrow t^+}E[M_{ic}|X_{ic}=x]$ and $M^-=\lim_{x\rightarrow t^-}E[M_{ic}|X_{ic}=x]$ exist;\\ (ii) $O^+\neq O^{-}$ and $M^+\neq M^{-}$; and \\ (iii) It is almost certain that $O_{ic}\geq M_{ic}$ and $\tilde{O}^+- \tilde{O}^-=\tilde{M}^+ -\tilde{M}^{-}= \bar{M}^+-\bar{M}^-$.